Weyl-Schr\"odinger representations of Heisenberg groups in infinite dimensions: Introduction

-Finally note that this work is a significant extension of the previous publication \cite{Lopushansky2017}.
-The newness results from the observation that the system of Schur polynomials with variables on Paley--Wiener maps forms an orthonormal basis in the space $L^2_\chi $.
-This allowed us to investigate irreducible Weyl--Schr\"{o}dinger representations and Weyl systems of the Heisenberg group $\mathrm{H}_\mathbb{C}$ over $L^2_\chi $, as well as, the associated initial value problems for heat equations.
+Finally, note that this work is a continuation of previous publications \cite{Lopushansky2016,Lopushansky2017}.
+The novelty results from the observation that the system of Schur polynomials with variables on Paley--Wiener maps form an orthonormal basis in $L^2_\chi $.
+This allowed us to investigate irreducible Weyl--Schr\"{o}dinger representations and Weyl systems of the Heisenberg group $\mathcal{H}_\mathbb{C}$ on the whole space $L^2_\chi$.